codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 Requests to the Xero API are subject to the API rate limits described in the <a href="https://developer.xero.com/documentation/guides/oauth2/limits">OAuth 2.0 API limits</a> page in the Xero Developer documentation.

 If a rate limit is exceeded, your integration is blocked from making any more requests to the API until the conditions of the rate limit are met.
-A `Pending` status is shown in the push endpoint response when a rate limit is enforced.
+A `Pending` status is shown in the write endpoint response when a rate limit is enforced.

 If the **Daily Limit** is exceeded, you can't sync any data with Xero for up 24 hours depending on when the limit was exceeded.